RESTORED: 3/18/22

 2001 full-colour displays start to hit the market first with the Mitsubishi Trium Eclipse but the Ericcson T68i.
 Qwerty keyboards also made an appearance in the shape of the Nokia 5510 but It was the 8310 that proved the popular phone due to its slick design and cutting edge features including Infrared, a fully functional calendar and an FM radio.

 2003 The Finnish giant’s best-selling phone of all time, the Nokia 1100, hit the shelves and has since sold over 200 million units.
 3G networks begin to be rolled out across the globe, providing data transmission speeds three to ten times faster than 2G.
-This enabled users to watch video clips, participate in video conferencing and utilise location-based services for the first time.
+This enabled users to watch video clips, participate in video conferencing and utilise location-based services for the first time.2004 Motorola launches the Razr V3 – one of the most popular ‘fashion’ orientated phones between 2004 and 2006.
+It sold over 130 million units and is the best-selling clamshell device of all time and arguably set the standard for future sleek designs to come.

 2005 Android, the mobile operating system was acquired by Google which sent the message the Mountain View giant was serious about mobile technology.
 The Casio G’zOne became the first waterproof handset sparking a movement towards phones gaining IP certifications.